kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- Robust state management is essential for mobile sheet UIs: editing and deleting must be mutually exclusive, and state must reset on close to avoid stale UI.
+- Testing mobile flows requires expanding cards before interacting with inner elements, and tests must be robust to UI animation and DOM retention quirks (e.g., Radix Dialog).
 - Using horizontal `Flex` containers (`direction="row"`) with appropriate `gap` and `align` properties is effective for creating compact, single-line layouts for related form inputs (e.g., Reps/Rounds/Partial Reps).
 Adding `flexGrow: 1` to the inner elements helps distribute space evenly.
 - When customizing tooltips for accessibility and theme consistency, always check for default UI library styles (e.g., Radix UI Tooltip.Content may add a border or box-shadow).
 Explicitly override these with `boxShadow: "none"` and `border: "none"` if a clean, borderless look is desired.
 - Using a dark background and light text for tooltips (with Tailwind `bg-gray-800` and `text-gray-100`) provides a less jarring, more visually consistent experience, especially when matching charting tooltips or other dark UI elements.